rdappel/courses/pages/php/web-server-checklist-updated.md

 sudo gedit /etc/ssh/sshd_config
 ```

-Then, scroll to the bottom (approximately line 124) and add:
+Then, scroll to the bottom and add:

 ```bash
 Match Group sftponly